Manage Intelligent Capture

 Client statistics are also collected over 30-second intervals when AP Statistics is enabled for the AP to which the client is connected.

-When client statistics are collected, they are displayed on the four RF statistic charts on the Client 360 > Intelligent Capture window.
+When client statistics are collected, they appear in the RF statistic charts in the Client 360 > Intelligent Capture window.

-Run a Live Onboarding Packet Capture Session for a Client Device
+Run an Onboarding Packet Capture live session for a client device

 Use this procedure to enable a live capture session for a specific client device and view data packets for the onboarding events and RF statistics.